Download Fact sheet: Enterprise bargaining (pdf 234KB)

 - a person specified in writing as their bargaining representative by either an employer or employee who would be covered by the agreement.

-For employees, the default bargaining representative is a trade union.
+For employees who are a member of a trade union, the default bargaining representative is their trade union unless the employee appoints another person.
 However, employees can generally appoint whoever they wish as their bargaining representative, including themselves.

 What are the requirements of good faith bargaining?